liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

     persistent storage, network requests,
     to me they all like state updates

-- Explain why each state change should have it's own state machine

 - Ensure that the state received is always the latest